Skip to content

 1. Get Tax Advice

 Before forming a tax consolidated group, it is best practice to get formal business structuring and tax advice.
 The consolidation regime contains complex rules that you should understand.
-If you are forming the group a sometime after the entity has been created, the tax consequences may be more severe.
+If you form the group sometime after the entity has been created, the tax consequences may be more severe.
 Once you decide to form a tax consolidated group, you cannot reverse it.

 2. Check Your Company Minutes and Resolutions